ShayanTheNerd/virtual-keyboard-PWA/README.md

 pnpm run dev
 ```

 <p>Now, you can preview the project on a local server of your choice.
-My personal recommendation is the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server Extension</a>.</p>
+I recommend using the <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server Extension</a>.</p>

 <h2>Deployment and production</h2>
 <p>Before deploying the project or creating a new pull request, run the following commands and make sure there are no errors:</p>